fygar256/general-assembler-axx/README.md

 symbol is to be defined by the value n.

-Let's take the z80 as an example.
+Let's take z80 as an example.

 in the pattern file